Is North Korea reopening its China border for much-needed trade? | DW | 21.01.2022

 The appearance of two North Korean freight trains in the Chinese border city of Dandong has given rise to speculation that Pyongyang may be cracking open its frontiers to much-needed supplies of food and medicine.

-North Korea closed its border with the neighboring countries after the coronavirus outbreak in the region
+North Korea closed its border with all neighboring countries after the coronavirus outbreak in the region

 The two trains were caught on camera in railway sidings in Dandong, although the freight cars were covered, and it was not clear what they were carrying before they returned over the Yalu River.

-Railway engineers supervising the trains were wearing full protective coveralls, underlining Pyongyang's ongoing nervousness over the coronavirus.
+Railway engineers supervising the trains were wearing full protective overalls, underlining Pyongyang's ongoing nervousness over the coronavirus.

-North Korea ordered that its borders to the outside world be shut in January 2020 due to concern that the coronavirus could be brought into the country from China.
-Beyond the elite in the regime, health care for the vast majority of the 25.8 million residents of the North is rudimentary at best and hospitals would have been ill-equipped to cope with a major outbreak of the virus.
+North Korea ordered that its borders to the outside world be shut in January 2020 due to concern that the virus could be brought into the country from China.
+Beyond the elite in the regime, health care for the vast majority of the 25.8 million residents of the North is not very good and hospitals would have been ill-equipped to cope with a major outbreak of the virus.

 The government in Pyongyang has consistently claimed there have been zero cases of the virus detected in the North, although health experts insist that is unlikely.